-In 2010, the Company started testing a Freshest Beer Program with five domestic wholesalers in different markets to reduce both the time and temperature the Company's beers experience at wholesaler warehouses before reaching the market.
-Historically, wholesalers carry three to five weeks of packaged inventory and three to four weeks of draft inventory.
+In late 2010, the Company started a Freshest Beer Program with domestic wholesalers in several markets to reduce both the time and temperature the Company's beers experience at wholesaler warehouses before reaching the market.
+Historically, wholesalers carry three to five weeks of packaged inventory (usually at ambient temperatures) and three to four weeks of draft inventory.
 The Company's goal is to reduce this through better on-time service, forecasting, production planning and cooperation with the wholesalers.
-In the Company's testing, the Company successfully reduced the inventories of participating wholesalers by approximately two weeks, resulting in fresher beer being delivered to retail.
-This has resulted in lower shipments in 2010 of approximately 50,000 case equivalents.
-The Company is exploring what is required to support expanding this program to more wholesalers.
-The wholesaler ordering process is expected to change significantly for wholesalers that participate in the Freshest Beer Program and is likely to result in a shorter period between order placement and shipment.
-There are various risks associated with the Freshest Beer Program that are discussed below in Risk Factors.
+At December 31, 2011, the Company had over 55 wholesalers participating in the program at various stages of inventory reduction.
+The Company currently has 50% of its volume on the Freshest Beer Program and believes this could reach 75% by the end of 2012.
+The Company successfully reduced the inventories of participating wholesalers by approximately two weeks, resulting in fresher beer being delivered to retail.
+The Freshest Beer Program has resulted in lower shipments of approximately 50,000 case equivalents in 2010 and approximately an additional 133,000 case equivalents in 2011 when measured at the end of the year, which historically has been the low point of the year for wholesaler inventories.
+The wholesaler ordering process has changed significantly for wholesalers that participate in the Freshest Beer Program and has resulted in a shorter period between order placement and shipment.
+There are various risks associated with the Freshest Beer Program that are discussed in Risk Factors.

-During 2010, Boston Beer sold its products through a sales force of approximately 275 people, which the Company believes is one of the largest in the domestic beer industry.
+During 2011, Boston Beer had a sales force of approximately 300 people, which the Company believes is one of the largest in the domestic beer industry.
 The Company's sales organization is designed to develop and strengthen relations at each level of the three-tier distribution system by providing educational and promotional programs encompassing distributors, retailers and drinkers.
 The Company's sales force has a high level of product knowledge and is trained in the details of the brewing and selling processes.
 Sales representatives typically carry hops, barley and other samples to educate wholesale and retail buyers about the quality and taste of the Company's beers.
 The Company has developed strong relationships with its distributors and retailers, many of which have benefited from the Company's premium pricing strategy and growth.

-The Company also engages in media campaigns, primarily television, radio, billboards and print.
+The Company also engages in media campaigns - primarily television, radio, billboards and print.
 These media efforts are complemented by participation in sponsorships of cultural and community events, local beer festivals, industry-related trade shows and promotional events at local establishments, to the extent permitted under local laws and regulations.
 The Company uses a wide array of point-of-sale items (banners, neons, umbrellas, glassware, display pieces, signs and menu stands) designed to stimulate impulse sales and continued awareness.